-- Cleaning of all surfaces with SaniWipes/EPA approved disinfectant will be done at the end of each lab by faculty, students and/or lab personnel depending on each program's needs and as required by Public Health protocols. - Students and faculty will doff (remove) PPE after cleaning.
-PPE will be inspected and sanitized for re-use when appropriate or disposed of properly. - Students will maintain appropriate social distancing when exiting lab and returning to parking lots, no congregating while on campus property. - Police will be notified when lab is vacated, and door is locked. - Scrubs/uniforms will be worn exclusively in lab and laundered daily in warm water.
+- Cleaning of all surfaces with SaniWipes/EPA approved disinfectant will be done at the end of each class by faculty, students and/or lab personnel depending on each program's needs and as required by Public Health protocols. - Scrubs/uniforms will be worn exclusively on campus/clinical and laundered daily in warm water.